Ragnaroek/rust-on-raspberry-docker/README.md

 # Updates

-Beginning with Rust version `1.39.0` the docker images will be based on `Debian buster`.
+Beginning with Rust version `1.78.0` the docker images will be based on `Debian bookworm`.
 Please report any issues you have with this update in the issue section of this repo.

 # Cross compiling with `Docker`